Abdullahofficial00/NEC/README.md

 # NEC - National Electronic Health Care

-NEC is a comprehensive platform that facilitates electronic health care services, streamlining the appointment process for both doctors and patients.
+NEC is a comprehensive platform that facilitates electronic healthcare services, streamlining the appointment process for both doctors and patients.

 ## Table of Contents